 What kinds of sponsorship opportunities are available to support the Future Ready Leadership Network?

-How often should our district team meet?
+How often should our district team meet during the planning process?

-It is recommended that a recurring weekly meeting be added to the district calendar for the first 6–8 weeks.
-This will allow team members to become familiar with both the Future Ready dashboard and framework.
+We recommended that districts schedule recurring weekly meetings for the first 2–4 meetings of the planning process.
+This will allow team members to become familiar with both the Future Ready Dashboard and framework.
 Once the team is functioning and taking on direct responsibility for specific parts of the planning process, monthly meetings should suffice as long as there are clear expectations of how the dashboard will be used to accomplish the identified goals within each gear.
-It is also recommended that districts nominate a "Future Ready Manger" to help coordinate all of the efforts.
+The district's Future Ready "Project Manger" would be responsible for coordinating and facilitating the team through the 5 Step Process.

-How do I change my password?
+How do I reset or change my password?

 How do I add team members to my team?

 How do I survey other stakeholders and compare their results to the team's perceptions of district readiness?

 Access anonymous survey links for each of the Future Ready gear surveys by clicking "Engage Stakeholders" in the sidebar menu.
 Review STEP 3 to for guidance on creating a list of stakeholders and inviting them to complete a gear level survey about district readiness.
 Data from gear surveys can be consolidated and compared to district leadership assessments by clicking "Reports", and "Create Consolidated Report".